-Our program mission is to foster longitudinal relationships in a safe and inclusive environment to promote personal wellness and professional development.
-Our goal is to develop healthy people who will be effective physician leaders.
+The mission of the Learning Communities Program is to foster longitudinal relationships in a safe and inclusive environment to promote personal wellness and professional development.
+Our goal is to create healthy people who will be effective physician leaders.

 • Improve the learning environment at UAB School of Medicine

 • Prepare students for the professional aspects of practicing medicine

 · Caroline Harada, MD- Assistant Dean for Community-Engaged Scholarship, email@example.com